zeyuz35/zeyuz35.github.io/vault/Thesis.lit_review.md

 Perhaps most interesting is the result of @chen_detecting_2014's test statistic, which seems to exhibit power against Type 2a breaks.
 However, the distribution of their test statistic under such breaks has not been formally derived.

+\newpage

 ## Empirical Study

-To date, there is limited empirical work conducted on the detection of structural breaks in dynamic factor models, although there is a consensus that there are structural instabilities that exist.
-This is due to a number of reasons:
+To date, there is limited empirical work conducted on the detection of structural breaks in dynamic factor models.
+However, there exists a strong consensus that structural instabilities in dynamic factor models do exist.
+For example, @stock_forecasting_2021 show in a seminal study that forecasting using factor models while ignoring potential breaks leads to lower performance, and @breitung_testing_2011, @baltagi_estimating_2021, @ma_estimation_2018, suggest evidence in empirical data for the structural break tests they propose.
+As such, the notion of possibility of structural instabilities has reached the point where many large macroeconomic datasets provide a simple rolling/recursive window study into possible instability, particularly with the changing no. of factors (see @mccracken_fred-md_2015 and @mccracken_fred-qd_2020 for evidence in more contemporary US data, @hartigan_factor_2020 for evidence in Australian data, @coulombe_can_2021 for evidence in UK data, @fortin-gagnon_large_nodate for evidence in Canadian data).

+The lack of precise empirical results is perhaps due to a number of reasons:

 1. Possibility of multiple breaks

-Most of the literature thus far has only considered the case of a single break, but the empirical data may be subject to multiple breaks.
+The majority of the literature thus far has only considered the case of a single break, but the empirical data may be subject to multiple breaks.
 Although it is well known that single break tests do have power against multiple breaks, the finite sample performance of such tests is notorious for being unreliable, in the sense that they do not always agree which break is the biggest.

 2. Possibility of non-smooth breaks

-It is also well known in the structural break literature that structural break tests may perform poorly when instead of large sudden breaks, the DGP instead exhibits small, smooth changes over time. @su_time-varying_2017 and @su_testing_2020 show in simulation evidence for this, and propose a non-parametric framework to estimate and test for smooth changes.
-However, their method cannot distinguish between smooth changes and sudden changes.
+It is also well known that structural break tests may perform poorly when instead of large sudden breaks, the DGP instead exhibits small, smooth changes over time. @su_time-varying_2017 and @su_testing_2020 show in simulation evidence for this, and propose a non-parametric framework to estimate and test for smooth changes.
+However, their method tests the null hypothesis of no structural change at all, against the alternative of *any* structural change, and cannot distinguish between smooth changes and sudden changes.

 3. Lack of data in the $T$ dimension

-The previous two points compound the main issue of there not being enough data in each subsample.
+The previous two points generally compound the main issue of there not being enough data in each subsample.
 This issue is profound in the structural break literature - whether using the framework proposed by @andrews_tests_1993 or @bai_estimating_1998, the resulting test statistics are poorly behaved towards the start and end of the subsample, and hence a proportional of the data, denoted by $\epsilon$, usually around 0.1 or 0.15, is needed to trimmed from both the start and end.

 These problems often mean that practically, a practitioner must be careful of making sure that the sample is large enough to avoid boundary issues, but also not large enough that it may include another possible break.
 As such, the practitioner must have a pre-existing idea of where such breaks may occur already, and "pre-treat" the data accordingly beforehand.